Poor Butterfly

 Real-time MIDI feedbackTrack your progressPractice hands separately100% free

 Free piano sheet music for Poor Butterfly by John Golden / Vincent Hubbell.
-Elementary level piece suitable for students who've completed beginner method books.
+Grade 3 (Elementary (ABRSM Grade 3)) piece suitable for students comfortable with basic chords.

 About This Piece

-"Poor Butterfly" by John Golden / Vincent Hubbell is an elementary-level piano piece with a duration of approximately 1:06.
-An elementary-level piece suitable for developing pianists.
-Introduces more varied rhythms, basic chord patterns, and expanded hand positions while remaining accessible.
-This arrangement is ideal for pianists with 1-2 years of experience.
-John Golden / Vincent Hubbell's composition showcases eighth notes and dotted rhythms and key signatures up to 2 sharps/flats, making it an excellent choice for developing these essential skills.
+"Poor Butterfly" by John Golden / Vincent Hubbell is a grade 3-level piano piece with a duration of approximately 1:06.
+A Grade 3 piece introducing syncopation, wider hand span, and a broader range of key signatures.
+A solid step up for developing pianists.
+This arrangement is ideal for pianists with 2-3 years of experience.
+John Golden / Vincent Hubbell's composition showcases syncopation and key signatures up to 3 sharps/flats, making it an excellent choice for developing these essential skills.

 Poor Butterfly is a jazz standard that captures the essence of longing and unrequited love.
 Written in 1916 by John Golden and Vincent Hubbell, it has been performed by numerous artists over the decades.
 The piece features a beautiful melody that evokes deep emotions.